 Over the past year I've had so much fun creating alternative vegan ice creams with a base of oats and nuts (no coconut milk in these either).
 Here are the flavors I've shared so far:

-Vanilla-Maple
+- Vanilla-Maple

-Lemon
+- Lemon

-Butter Pecan
+- Butter Pecan

-Pistachio (no cashews)
+- Pistachio (no cashews)

-Cranberry
+- Cranberry

-Pumpkin
+- Pumpkin

-As much as I LOVE those oatmeal ice creams, I was craving a new challenge.
+As much as I LOVE those oatmeal-based ice creams, I was craving a new challenge.
 I also wanted to share a nut-free vegan ice cream for all the folks out there with nut allergies.

 Using Chickpeas and Corn Starch in Ice Cream

 A couple of years ago I heard about an ice cream place in Portland, Oregon, called Little Chickpea that uses chickpeas in their vegan ice creams.
-It was pretty big news so you may have heard of them, too.
+It was pretty big news, so you may have heard of them, too.

-This is easily one of the best vegan chocolate ice creams I've ever tasted.
 The chickpeas are completely undetectable (thank you, chocolate), and the mouthfeel of this ice cream, especially once it gets all melty, is LEGIT like heavy cream.
 It actually feels fluffy in your mouth.
-This is due to the corn starch...
+Shout out to corn starch for that extra creamy element.

-When you get to the final photo in the post, just before the recipe card, look at the way the melted ice cream clings to the sides and bottom of the pan, and you'll see exactly what I mean.
-Heating corn starch with some of the milk creates a beautifully silky texture.
-Using corn starch in ice cream is often referred to as Sicilian-style.
+When you get to the final photo in the post, just before the recipe, look at the way the melted ice cream clings to the sides and bottom of the pan, and you'll see exactly what I mean.

 But on the flip side of the melty stuff, chickpeas have a magical way of preventing this ice cream from melting as quickly as other recipes.
 So feel free to savor every bite and take your time while enjoying your scoops!